WORKSHOPS AND INFORMATION SESSION

 This seminar will be presented by a panel consisting of Francisco Marquez-Stricker and Eugene Gierczak from Miller Thomson LLP (both of whom are lawyers practicing in the area of intellectual property law) as well as Jayant Kumar from TEC Edmonton.

-This workshop will be presented by Dr. Shoma Sinha, a co-founder of Wiser (Women in Science, Engineering and Research), on how to build a strong network in order to find your way in industry and develop your networking skills.
+This workshop will be presented by Dr. Shoma Sinha, a co-founder of Wiser (Women in Science, Engineering and Research) on networking skills, particularly for introverted students.